Katie Fordyce

 I am currently in a transition period moving over from academia back to clinical in terms of practice education due to financial restraints within the HEI sector.
 Initially this was a very scary situation, having been in the previous role for 21 years but it is also exciting.

 I continue to work as a Lecturer Practitioner within the main imaging departments within the Trust overseeing the placement experience, tuition and co-ordination for undergraduate radiography students from London South Bank University (LSBU).
 Cross-site we can have 20+ students during any one week.
-We have eight Student Liaison Officers (equivalent to PE) to assist with supporting students across the Denmark Hill, PRUH and South sites.
+We have eight Student Liaison Officers (equivalent to PE) to assist with supporting students across the Denmark Hill, Princess Royal University Hospital (PRUH) and South sites.
 We’re lucky to provide all specialist fields within the Trust.
 I provide all student year groups with a weekly tutorial during their placement blocks focusing on a specific aspect of their clinical portfolios.

 I am also the Course Leader for the Postgraduate Certificate in Mammography programme and postgraduate breast imaging modules for the National Breast Training Centre at King’s College Hospital (KCH).
 This involves delivering tuition within the course/modules, organising marketing/promotion, supporting recruitment and admissions processes, assessment and marking and a lot of other administrative tasks.
 We have a collaborative contract with LSBU and a small team within the Training Centre at KCH.